Food Security Programs

 Participants must register for the Grocery Program by contacting the Food Programs Coordinator at 250-247-7322 or email@example.com.

-Grocery pick-up is available at PHC from 10:00am-12:30pm on Tuesdays or by appointment on a case-by-case basis.
+Grocery pick-up is available at PHC from 10:00am-1pm on Tuesdays and 11am-4pm on Wednesdays.

 Soup socials provide free or by-donation meals.
 Importantly, sharing a meal fosters social connection and strengthens relationships amongst our community.
 Robert's Restaurant provides one soup on Tuesdays, and Christ Church Gabriola provides the Friday meal.
 In 2019, we served over 5,500 meals at our soup socials!